mapbox/mapbox-base-android/MODULARIZATION.md

   }
 }
 ```
-This class can live anywhere in the project or dependency tree.
+This class can live anywhere in the project or dependency tree, but it has to be publicly available.

 ### Module annotations
 To limit erroneous runtime configurations and simplify the configuration, it’s required to annotate a module implementation with the appropriate annotation from the `com.mapbox.base:annotations` artifact found in [this package](https://github.com/mapbox/mapbox-base-android/tree/master/annotations/src/main/java/com/mapbox/annotation):